WanjikoK/web-accessibility-power/README.md

 # Web Accessibility Testing Power for Kiro

 A comprehensive Kiro Power for web accessibility testing that combines automated tools, AI analysis, and manual testing guidance based on W3C/WAI standards.
+This power provides developer support in web development to increase usability across platforms.

 ## Overview